nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Sequence Diagram of PinTaskCommand](images/PinTaskSequenceDiagram.png)

-The below activity diagram summarises what happens when `pin_task` is called.
+The below activity diagram summarises what happens when `pin_task` is called, using `pin_task 1` as an example.
 It can also be similarly extrapolated to apply to `unpin_task`.

 ![Activity Diagram of PinTaskCommand](images/PinTaskActivityDiagram.png)